Why you Feel Career Stuck when you want a Career Change

-While globalisation redefined institutions, the rise of the internet has eroded the idea that an institution will give you the career path you expect it gave your parents and grandparents.
+While globalisation redefined institutions, the rise of the internet has eroded the idea of a job for life.
+Gone are the days that an institution will give you the career path you expect it gave your parents and grandparents.

-The internet has allowed an even playing field for anybody and anyone to be an institution and take part in the demand and supply chain across the world.
+The internet is an even playing field for anybody and anyone to be an institution and take part in the demand and supply chain across the world.

-The career options and possibilities you have available to you now are so diverse at the same time as being confusing and overwhelming.
+The career options and possibilities you have available to you now are so diverse but at the same time, they can be confusing and overwhelming.

 Simply, there is an abundance of choice available to you and you now are the institution!